February 21, 2019

 La Roche Student Dancers Awarded Scholarships to Martha Graham Dance School

 PITTSBURGH, Feb.
-21, 2019 – La Roche College performing arts students Kyra Bracey and Renee Simeone received partial scholarships for intensive study at Martha Graham Dance School in New York City.
+21, 2019 – La Roche University performing arts students Kyra Bracey and Renee Simeone received partial scholarships for intensive study at Martha Graham Dance School in New York City.

 “Dance education scholarships are a testament to incredible talent.
 In the arts many institutions cannot afford to offer such resources, thus a dance scholarship is a testament to the institution seeing a future with a dancer,” Performing Arts Department Chair and Bodiography Founder Maria Caruso said.

 Ms. Bracey, a senior, and Ms. Simeone, a freshman, will study at Martha Graham Dance School from June 24 to Aug.
 7.

 “Receiving this scholarship gives me the platform to progress in a different way of moving and will expand my technical vocabulary,” Ms. Bracey, originally from Charlotte, North Carolina, said.

 She added, “La Roche has granted me connections to people in higher places that assist me in the development of my career post-graduation.”

 Both Ms. Bracey and Ms. Simeone dance as trainees in the Bodiography Contemporary Ballet Company.
 Through the Bodiography Trainee program, the students had the opportunity to work with Virginie Mécène of the Martha Graham 2 Company during a residency in January.

 “The Martha Graham Company inspires me, and being a recipient of this scholarship is an incredible honor,” Ms. Simeone, a Pittsburgh native, said.
 “Without Maria Caruso and the Dance Department at La Roche, I would not have had this opportunity to connect with the Martha Graham Company.”